 The optimized arc performance for pipe welding, excellent deposition rate and forgiving RMD process also result in easier and faster training of welding operators, which is key for companies that may struggle to find skilled welders.

 “This piece of equipment is very forgiving for a new person that’s being introduced to it.
-If you want to run Flux-Cored, you push the button that says Flux-Cored.
-If you want to run MIG, you push the button that says MIG,” Smith says.
+If you want to run flux-cored, you push the button that says flux-cored.
+Tu run MIG, you push the button that says MIG,” Smith says.
 “If you’ve got a guy that knows how to weld, you can just show him where the controls are and how to control it, and in a couple of days, he’s going to be comfortable with being able to run the machine.”

 Continuing to grow

-The more welds that USA Energy Fabrication welding operators can complete in a day, the more business the company can take on.
+The more welds operators can complete in a day, the more business the company can take on.
 The shop can say yes to more projects while still keeping customers happy with the quality and consistency.

 “It’s amazing, because without the PipeWorx system with the Jammer, we wouldn’t have been able to have three welders doing the work of, I believe, almost 10 welders,” Bushey says.
-“We wouldn’t have been able to expand.
-We wouldn’t have been able to reach out to more customers.
+“We wouldn’t have been able to expand or reach out to more customers.
 We wouldn’t be able to take on the large jobs that we take on.”